wangui77/uwazi-api/readme.md

 # Uwazi API

-The Uwazi API helps hospital insurance providers verify if hospital insurance claims are valid or not.
+The Uwazi API empowers insurance providers by streamlining the verification of hospital insurance claims.
+It determines whether treatment procedures are under-reported, within policy limits, or exceed the allowable limits.
+By providing comprehensive insights, the API equips insurers with the critical information needed to make well-informed decisions when approving claims.

 ---